dwfault/PEView/README.md

 ## The bug

 A bug exists in PEView.exe mentioned in the book ReverseCore(http://www.reversecore.com/111) and results in memory corruption and denail of service.
-The memory corruption vulnerability could be used as information disclosure.

 PEView is a tool that helps identify the structure of PE files.
 And the crash happens when parsing `Time Date Stamp`in PE file structure.
 Its update was stopped and a `patched` version was provided in this repository.